HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/microsoft_outlook_trouble_disablemeetings.md

 -   Remove the MicroSoft Teams integration in Outlook
 -   Configure user mailboxes in Microsoft Exchange to not enable online meetings by default

 The Microsoft Outlook add-in policy controls whether Teams meetings can be scheduled within Outlook.
-For additional information, see[Meeting policy settings - General](https://learn.microsoft.com/en-us/microsoftteams/meeting-policies-in-teams-general#outlook-add-in).
+For additional information, see [Meeting policy settings - General](https://learn.microsoft.com/en-us/microsoftteams/meeting-policies-in-teams-general#outlook-add-in).
 To turn off Teams meeting scheduling, open the Teams admin center to the Meetings policy window.
 Locate the **Outlook add-in** policy and turn it off.
 When finished, scroll to the bottom of the window and click **Save**.

 **Note:** The change can take up to twenty-four hours to take effect and the Outlook click must be started again to include the change.